Sharon Elementary hosts informational meeting for parents

 The first meeting was held Tuesday in the school’s parking lot with rows of socially distanced chairs set up.

-“As a parent myself, I know parents have a lot of questions about what school will look like, maybe anxiety,” she said.
-“It takes a village.
+“As a parent myself, I know parents have a lot of questions about what school will look like, maybe anxiety,” said Principal Ashlee Bruggenschmidt, “It takes a village.
 We’ll work with parents and teachers to do what we can to keep staff and students safe and healthy here at Sharon.”

 While classes will look different, Bruggenschmidt says they’ll talk to kids about personal space and staying arm’s length apart.
 The first day for Warrick County schools is scheduled to be August 12.